microsoft/CABRA/README.md

 Check the [OpenRouter catalog](https://openrouter.ai/models) for current availability and pricing before a large run.
 Model versions and hosting providers may differ from those used for the published results.

-The LLM backend defaults to GPT-5.4 Mini when no model is specified.
-All supplied OpenRouter models use Chat Completions, including Codex.
-CABRA defaults to medium reasoning effort for the listed GPT and Grok models, enables reasoning for DeepSeek V3.2, and sends no reasoning setting for Mistral Large 3.
-Explicit request settings override these defaults; for example, pass `--agent-kwargs reasoning_effort=high` to a Python runner for a model supporting that effort level.

 Model IDs determine response and result paths.
 Configure Copilot runs separately with `copilot_models` and `COPILOT_GITHUB_TOKEN`, using model names supported by the Copilot CLI.

 #### Other Providers